HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

 Origin Trials let browsers test experimental features on real websites before committing to a full rollout.
 Sites can opt in to access new capabilities early, or opt into deprecation trials to temporarily delay changes that would break existing functionality.
 These trials help browser vendors gather data on how features perform in production while giving developers time to adapt, and as we'll see, most privacy-related adoption falls into the deprecation category.

 The most widely adopted trial remains DisableThirdPartyStoragePartitioning, which increased from 10.21% in 2024 to 12.33% in 2025 (now in its third iteration).
 This trial allows sites to temporarily opt out of storage partitioning, a privacy feature that isolates cookies and storage per site, giving developers more time to migrate legacy implementations.
-Similarly, FledgeBiddingAndAuctionServer, part of Google’s Privacy Sandbox initiative for interest-based advertising without cross-site tracking, grew modestly from 6.62% to 6.93%.
+Similarly, FledgeBiddingAndAuctionServer, part of Google's Privacy Sandbox initiative for interest-based advertising without cross-site tracking, grew modestly from 6.62% to 6.93%.

 The biggest shift is AttributionReportingCrossAppWeb, which dropped sharply from 2.10% to just 0.04%.
 This suggests either the trial ended or sites moved away from testing cross-app attribution.
 New entries include FetchLaterAPI (0.73%), deferred requests, and federated identity.
 Meanwhile, InterestCohortAPI, the controversial FLoC predecessor, lingers at 0.20%, largely unchanged and likely residual.